SuleimanFarah/sunpy/Home.md

-Welcome to the SunPy wiki.
+Welcome to the SunPy Project wiki.

-SunPy is a community-developed, free and open-source solar data analysis environment for Python.
+``sunpy`` is a community-developed, free and open-source solar data analysis environment for Python.
-More information about the project can be found at [sunpy.org](https://sunpy.org) and you can find our documentation at [docs.sunpy.org](https://docs.sunpy.org).
+More information about the SunPy Project can be found at [sunpy.org](https://sunpy.org) and you can find our documentation at [docs.sunpy.org](https://docs.sunpy.org).
 Please also don't forget to check our [Code of Conduct](https://sunpy.org/coc.html).

 ## For users